animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

 <div class="paragraph">

-{sdg-name} simplifies creation, registration, life-cycle and dispatch of CQ events by taking care of the infrastructure around CQ with the use of SDG’s `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
+Spring Data for GemFire simplifies creation, registration, life-cycle and dispatch of CQ events by taking care of the infrastructure around CQ with the use of SDG’s `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
 Users familiar with EJB and JMS should